‘Discover your Best’

 Try, try again.

-The past year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a period of time.
-Our message to the students starting year 7 is simple: despite the disruption to your primary school studies, we still expect you to make excellent progress, we will work with you to make sure that discover your best.
+Our message to the students starting year 7 is simple: We expect you to make excellent progress and will work with you to make sure that you discover your best.

 Students must actively take ownership of their studies, producing their best work at all times.
 We will also ask parents to support the school and their child by: